BL0CK-X/api-developer-program/node-js-api/README.md

 # (3) Compile it to a binary.

-Review the instructions in `how-to-compile-to-binary.md` to compile your Python program to a binary.
+Run `pkg my-api/main.js --out-path binaries` to compile the binary.
+This will output binaries for `Linux`, `Darwin` (Mac), and `Windows` (all 64-bit).
+We will deploy the `Linux` binary, but test the binary that matches your machine.

 # (4) Verify the binary.

-Check out the code in `verify_the_binary.js`.
+Check out the code in `verifyTheBinary.js`.

 The code is heavily commented to outline exactly how it works.
+It verifies the binary that matches your machine.

 # (5) Deploy the binary and check the deployment.

-Check out the code in `deploy_the_project.js`.
+Check out the code in `deployTheProject.js`.

 The code is heavily commented to outline exactly how it works.
+It deploys the `Linux` binary.